UnicornGlobal/strong-lumen/README.md

 * ext-mcrypt - Speeds up some crypto operations
 * ext-gmp (GNU Multiple Precision) - Speeds up arbitrary precision integer calculations

+# Sessions

+In case you're wondering, this is stateless.
+There are no sessions.

 # Other Changes

 ## bootstrap/app.php